Speaker

 Description

-This contribution will present these results in the context of the broader EuPRAXIA-DN work packages and highlight how coordinated training, secondments, EuPRAXIA Camps, and hands-on facility programs accelerate both the technological progress and talent pipeline required for compact, user-ready plasma accelerators.
+This poster presents these important results in the context of the broader EuPRAXIA-DN project.
+It highlights how coordinated R&D, structured training, cross-sector international secondments, EuPRAXIA Schools and Camps, as well as hands-on training at world-class research facilities accelerate the technological progress and talent pipeline required for compact, user-ready plasma accelerators.

 Funding Agency